MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/csw-overview.md

   - Select a related record from the timeline to automatically open the record on a new tab within the same session.
   - Create a record from the timeline to automatically open the entity form on a new tab in the same session.
   - Select **New** to create a new record from a form to open the entity form in a new session.

-- Selecting a record or session that's already open sets focus to the open session, instead of opening the session or record multiple times.
+  - Search for and select a record from an existing session and open the record in a new tab.

-- Selecting Shift while clicking overrides the new, simplified navigation  and opens the record in a new session.
-Selecting Ctrl while clicking overrides the simplified navigation and opens the record on a new tab.
+- Selecting a record or session that's already open highlights the open session, instead of opening the session or record multiple times.

 ### Enable the enhanced multisession layout (Preview)